sid04naik/sid04naik/README.md

 I am a very reliable and detailed-oriented individual with 7+ Years of Experience in Web Technology.
 I hold a degree in Master of Science in Software Technology and currently filling in as a Software Engineer at Kaleyra (NYSE:KLR).

-- 🔭 I’m currently working on PHP, Modern Javascript(ES6+),MySQL, Firebase Services, AWS
+- 🔭 I’m currently working on PHP, Modern Javascript(ES6+),MySQL, Firebase Services, AWS, Nodejs, MongoDB, Go
-- 🌱 I’m currently learning Nodejs, Mongo DB, Go.
+- 🌱 I’m currently learning Kafka, Sonarqube
 - 📫 How to reach me: contactsiddhantnaik@gmail.com